Congratulations to all newly EMS-Certified Physicians!

 - Roberts and Hedges' Clinical Procedures in Emergency Medicine

-- Ryan Coughlin (Yale), on behalf of the NAEMSP Fellows and Fellowship Graduates Committee, created this review guide to accompany the two-volume NAEMSP textbook.
+- Review guide to accompany the two-volume NAEMSP textbook created by Ryan Coughlin (Yale), on behalf of the NAEMSP Fellows and Fellowship Graduates Committee

 To request a certification application, please contact the ABEM office, www.ABEM.org